-- 3.33 The relevant local information that has to be considered in the LAA, includes broader spatial planning issues that could affect the need for mineral extraction; both the Britain's Energy Coast initiatives in West Cumbria and the work of the Local Enterprise Partnership (LEP), fall under this consideration. - 3.34 Britain's Energy Coast (BEC) was established in 2009 with the mission of transforming West Cumbria into a diverse, resilient and low carbon economy.
-Originally funded by Government, BEC is now a public-private partnership whose membership includes the Nuclear Decommissioning Authority and the local councils.
-Building on existing strengths in the area, such as nuclear expertise and manufacturing skills, BEC provides businesses with the support and infrastructure they need to exploit opportunities in high-growth clean technologies, such as solar, wind and biofuels, as well as in the nuclear sector.
-Specific examples are nuclear new-build, nuclear decommissioning at the Sellafield complex and an anaerobic digestion plant, that could generate enough power for more than 2,000 homes. - 3.35 The Cumbria LEP has drawn up multi-year Strategic Economic Plans, which identify economic growth investment priorities for Cumbria that will be supported by, amongst a range of funding, Local Growth Fund Resources.
-The LEP is investigating the opportunities at 21 sites across Cumbria, which include regeneration schemes at Barrow Waterfront (Enterprise Zone) and Whitehaven Town Centre; improvements to transport links and hubs; revival of the house building market; employment site improvements; and proposals for improved flood defence works.
-One project already approved is the development of the Port of Workington, which will begin in 2016; construction will include a new road bridge, a new rail crossing point link and refurbishment of the lock gates. - 3.36 It is considered that the lead-in times for any of these projects will be long enough to anticipate the necessary increase in aggregate production.
-Continuing dialogue with the County Council's Economic Development Team, the Lake District National Park Authority, the LEP, Britain's Energy Coast and with other organisations who facilitate development projects, will help to identify expected development peaks.
+- 3.36 The relevant local information that has to be considered in the LAA, includes broader spatial planning issues that could affect the need for mineral extraction; initiatives in West Cumbria and the work of the Local Enterprise Partnership (LEP), fall under this consideration. - 3.37 The Cumbria LEP has drawn up multi-year Strategic Economic Plans, which identify economic growth investment priorities for Cumbria that will be supported by, amongst a range of funding, Local Growth Fund Resources.
+The LEP has been investigating the opportunities at 21 sites across Cumbria, and these are set out in their Infrastructure Plan: they include regeneration schemes at Barrow Waterfront (Enterprise Zone) and Whitehaven Town Centre; new facilities and the refurbishment of existing infrastructure, in preparation for the construction of a successor to the Vanguard class submarines at BAE Barrow; improvements to transport links and hubs; revival of the house building market; employment site improvements; and proposals for improved flood defence works.
+One project already approved is the development of the Port of Workington; construction will include a new road bridge, a new rail crossing point link and refurbishment of the lock gates. - 3.38 It is considered that the lead-in times for any of these projects will be long enough to anticipate the necessary increase in aggregate production.
+Continuing dialogue with the County Council's Economic Development Team, the Lake District National Park Authority, the LEP and with other organisations who facilitate development projects, will help to identify expected development peaks.
 In particular, the County Council and partners have set out a high level proposition to Government the Cumbria Deal to provide a positive agenda that will secure a greater proportion of low carbon secure energy supplies, deliver increased GVA, jobs and economic growth in the context of Cumbria being a significant contributor to the Northern Powerhouse and Transport for the North.